flipperdevices/flipperzero-firmware/ReadMe.md

 ## Flashing Firmware using USB

-Ensure that your flipper is working, connect it using USB cable and flash firmware using Flipper Build Tool:
+Ensure that your Flipper is working, connect it using a USB cable and flash firmware using Flipper Build Tool:

 ```shell
 ./fbt flash_usb